Free Webinar | 1:00-2:00 pm ET

 Rather, are designed to be incorporated into English curricula at public and private schools around the world, confirming learning outcomes of English courses.

-as A-Levels.
-By leaning into our strengths—a global network, robust curriculum, and deep assessment expertise—Cambridge Assessment has developed new strategies to support our students and schools.
-Join us to learn how Cambridge
+leaning into our strengths—a global network, robust curriculum, and deep assessment expertise—Cambridge Assessment has developed new strategies to support our students and schools.
+Join us to learn how Cambridge International and Cambridge